- Installing Follow Up Email

 Campaign statistics block - this block represents the average value of the campaign's email performance.
 As of now, only 2 emails have been sent, one has been opened and a link in the email has been clicked once.
 Which results in a striking 50% open rate (hope you get no less) and a 100% click rate.
 Fine numbers.

-Campaign controls block - this block is represented with the actions available for the campaign:
+Campaign controls block - this block is represented by the actions available for the campaign:

 - Edit Campaign - clicking this opens a window with the campaign name, description, start and end dates;